awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-instance-segmentation.md

 + **width** – The width, in pixels, of the image\.

 **Example : Sample Element Outputs**
-The following is a sample of output from this element\.
+The following is an example of output from this element\.

 ```
 [